-The goddess Anat is portrayed in Ugaritic/Canaanite narrative poetry texts (the Baal Cycle, Aqhat) as a goddess of war and hunting.
-She is presented in many texts with the epithets: ‘btlt 'nt' the maiden 'Anatu' and' btlt(m)' 'maiden'.
+The goddess Anat is portrayed in Ugaritic narrative poetry (the Baˁal Cycle, Aqhat) as a goddess of war and hunting.
+She is presented in many texts with the epithets btlt ˁnt, “the maiden Anatu”, and btlt(m), “maiden”.
 No other goddess in the Ugaritic texts bears the title btlt.
-It is agreed among scholars that this term denotes the social status of her age as a young nubile woman rather than as determining her sexual experience.
-Anat is known as the daughter of the god creator El, the head of the Ugaritic pantheon, and the sister of the storm god Baal, and is probably also his consort and his main ally.
-Her cult spread between the Levant and Egypt from the early second millennium BCE to the Hellenic period.
-Her epithet ’b’lt mlk’ presents her as the patroness of heroes and kings.
-She is a huntress and mistress of animals with predatory and protective aspects (Day 1992: 181-190); hunting seems to be her favorite pastime (KTU 1.6 ii 15-17; 1.114 23-24).
-In the texts and the iconography (Ugaritic and Egyptian), she is frequently described with animals (gazelles, lions, and horses) and weapons (a shield, a spear, a battle-axe, and a bow), the symbols for masculinity (Winter 1983; Wyatt 1996: 327-337; Cornelius 2008: 73-76).
+It is agreed among scholars that this term denotes the social status as a young nubile woman, rather than representing her sexual experience.
+Anat is known as the daughter of the creator god El, the head of the Ugaritic pantheon, and the sister of the storm god Baˁal; She is also framed as the consort and main ally of Baˁal.
+Her cult spread between the Levant and Egypt from the early second millennium BCE to the Hellenistic period.
+Her epithet bˁlt mlk presents her as the patroness of heroes and kings.
+She is a huntress and mistress of animals with predatory and protective aspects.
+Indeed, hunting seems to be her favorite pastime (KTU 1.6 II:15–17; 1.114:23–24).
+In the texts and the iconography (Ugaritic and Egyptian), she is frequently described with animals (gazelles, lions, and horses) and weapons (spears, battle axes, bows), which are symbols of masculinity.
 She has a complex and multifaceted personality and an independent status within the divine realm.
-As a female goddess of war and hunt who crosses the gender lines, Anat moves freely between male and female spheres and the divine and human worlds.
-She is typically depicted as a powerful and ferocious warrior goddess, primarily known for her prowess on the battlefield.
-Her aspects of violence and ruthlessness befitting her title 'nt hbly' - 'Anat destroyer,' as mentioned in a cultic-ritual text (KTU 1.102.11).
-Her aggressive nature frightens humans, and even El, Athirat, and other gods are terrified of her.
-Anat's portrayals in the Baal Cycle describe her mutilating the bodies of human warriors she has just massacred, cutting off heads and hands and wallowing in blood, and the way she murders Aqhat to acquire/get hold of his composite bow as well as other texts and interpretations that portray her negatively, potentially lead to her characterization as a demonic figure.
+As a goddess of war and the hunt who transcends gender, Anat moves freely between the male and female spheres and the divine and human worlds.
+She is typically depicted as a powerful and ferocious warrior, known for her prowess on the battlefield.
+Her violence and ruthlessness befit her title ˁnt hbly, “Anat destroyer”, as she is referred to in a cultic-ritual text (KTU 1.102:11).
+Her aggressive nature frightens humans and gods alike (even El and Athirat are terrified of her).
+The Baˁal Cycle describes her mutilating the bodies of human warriors she has just massacred, cutting off heads and hands and wallowing in blood.
+She murders Aqhat to acquire his composite bow.
+Such depictions contribute to her demonization in the Ugaritic corpus.

-Anat’s battles
+Anat’s Battles

-Besides Anat's violence in wars, her unrestrained character manifests in her aggressive confrontations with El and Aqhat and her ferocious violent conduct in the battles.
-She prides herself on killing the enemies of Baal, gods, monsters, and humans (1.3 iii 38- 47).
-Among the enemies she lists are the sea serpent Yamm/Nahar, the sea monsters (bṯn ‘qltm) and Arsh (‘arš), the seven heads monster (šlyṭ d šb‘t r’ašm), the calf of El Atik (‘tk), two demonesses: Dabibu (ḏbb) describes as El’s daughter and Flame Ishatu (‘išt).
+Besides Anat’s violence in war, her unrestrained character is manifested in her aggressive confrontations with El and Aqhat and her ferocious conduct against them.
+She prides herself on killing the enemies of Baˁal, gods, monsters, and humans (KTU 1.3 III:38–47)⸺among them are the sea serpent Yamm/Nahar, the sea monsters (bṯn ˁqltm), Arsh (ˀarš), the seven-headed monster (šlyṭ d šbˁt rˀašm), the calf of El Atik (ˁtk), and two demonesses: Dabibu (ḏbb), described as El’s daughter, and Ishatu (ˀišt), “Flame”.

-In one of the episodes in the Baal Cycle, for example, she is described as fighting on the battlefield, slaughtering and defeating and killing human warriors, the enemies of Baal.
+For example, in one of the episodes in the Baˁal Cycle, she is described on the battlefield as defeating and killing human warriors, identified as the enemies of Baˁal.
 She wades in their blood, dismembering and mutilating warriors’ bodies, severing heads, and cutting off hands.
-Then she ties these grisly trophies to her body:
+She then ties these grisly trophies to her body:

-“The gates of Anat’s house are closed,
+The gates of Anat’s house are closed,

 She meets youths at the foot of the mountain.